puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 ## Resource order

-So far, the modules you've been writing have been pretty simple.
-We've walked you through minimal examples designed to demonstrate different features of Puppet and its language constructs.
-Because we've only been handling a few resources at a time in these cases, we haven't been worried about dependencies among those resources.
+So far, the modules you've written have been pretty simple.
+We walked you through minimal examples designed to demonstrate different features of Puppet and its language constructs.
+Because you've only handled a few resources at a time in these cases, we haven't been worried about dependencies among those resources.

-When you start tackling more complex problems, however, it will quickly become clear that things have to happen in the right order.
+When you start tackling more complex problems, it will quickly become clear that things have to happen in the right order.
 You can hardly configure a package before it has been installed, or give ownership of a file to a user you haven't yet created.